-Resource 1: Two English language games
+Resource 2: Two English language games

 You can encourage active listening in English with your students, and prompt them to respond to the English that you use.
 You can observe how much students understand what you say.
 Students can also learn by observing their peers.
+In games, you can use home languages as well as English, to encourage participation.